 The contractor’s exam is part of the application process and it’s mandatory to receive your license.

 Prometric, a global testing agency, administers all contractor’s license exams.
 It’s important to note that you must submit your exam registration before scheduling your exam.
 Once your exam registration has been accepted, you can schedule your exam all within the Prometric website.

 You must get at least a 70% on the general knowledge exam, as well as on the Massachusetts State Billing Code requirements.
 However, if you have test-fright, the exam is open book and is multiple choice.

 After you receive your score, send your passing exam report to:

 Part of being a savvy (and responsible) business owner is preparing for the worst.
+Unfortunately, passing an exam is a great way to prep, but won't teach or prepare you for everything!
 Business insurance, liability insurance, and construction bonds ensure you’re prepared for everything and anything.

 Business insurance is the coverage a business owner can purchase to protect themselves from losses, liability, and unforeseen events like theft.